davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 ```

- We've found that keeping the test fixtures up to date can be difficult, because it takes a developer to remember to re-copy and paste the HTML from the compiled mustache pattern template every time the pattern's source or source-generating JavaScript is updated.
+ We've found that keeping the test fixtures up to date can be difficult, because it takes a developer to remember to re-copy and paste the HTML from the compiled mustache pattern template every time a pattern's source or source-generating JavaScript is updated.

 The tests are run under Gulp using `gulp-mocha-phantomjs`.

-## Where's _is it_ tho'?
+## Where _is it_ tho'?

 The website using the patterns is [https://elifesciences.org/](https://elifesciences.org/).